CyberSecAI/CyberSecAI.github.io/chatgpt/cwe_gpt.md

    1. because the single file is too large to import
    2. use Claude 3.5 to generate the python code to do this

+## Configure ChatGPT CWE GPT
+1. Import the MITRE CWE Specification as split JSON files
+2. Disable all capabilities.
+   1. Web browsing is disabled so the answers come from the imported MITRE CWE Specification
+3. Provide example starter prompts
+   1. what is the best CWE to describe the root cause weakness in CVE "an issue in the Pickle Python library of some product allows attackers to execute arbitrary commands".
+Provide CVEs with the most similar root cause to support your answer.
+   2. what is the best CWE to describe the root cause weakness in CVE "ProductX contains a default SSH public key in the authorized_keys file.
+A remote attacker could use this key to gain root privileges.".
+Provide CVEs with the most similar root cause to support your answer.
+   3. what cwe ids are associated with xss. list them all
+   4. what cwe ids are associated with path or directory traversal. list them all

 <figure markdown>
 ![](../assets/images/chatgpt_cwe_gpt.png)